 It’s August in Rector, Pennsylvania and I am just several miles away from Frank Lloyd Wright’s masterpiece, Falling Water.
 I am about 10 feet from a small pond, and found here this extraordinary wetland wildflower.

 Gentiana Andrewsii peeked my curiosity when I feet saw it.
 Why are these flowers so tightly closed, with a small opening only at the tip of the flower?
 How does this dark bluish purple flower attract pollinators?
-Which flying insects have entered into eternal contract with this Closed gentian, translated as “You feed me and I’ll pollinate you!”
+Which flying insects have entered into eternal contract with this closed gentian, translated as “You feed me and I’ll pollinate you!”

 Truth be told I have not spent hours observing the comings and goings here, but I have seen a number of American bumblebees (Bombus Pennsylvanicus).

 Is this the optimum time to make a personal observation?
 Over these last 2 years, I have sought to coax out serious responses from those of you out there who are extensively well-backgrounded in this general area.
 Such responses would benefit all, and advance our goal, to encourage broader interest and attention to the success of butterfly populations here and abroad.
-For instance, here is this post of Closed Gentian.
+For instance, here is this post of closed Gentian.
 Wouldn’t it be great if we drew input from naturalists and biologists and other -ists who are long familiar with it?
 We have had much less success with that then my readers would think, even with organizations that I belong to.
 If I had found dozens of blogs like wingedbeauty.com I wouldn’t have launched it.
-To my knowledge this is one of not too many.
+To my knowledge this is one of a small circle.

 - How Does Pollination Work? (proplants.com)

 - Bees ‘betray’ their flowers when pollinator species decline (esciencenews.com)

 - Bees: so wise!
 Bees `betray` their Flowers when Pollinator Species Decline! (spiritandanimal.wordpress.com)